 1. Small world scenes – fairy garden or village

-Create a fairy village within a suitcase, containing all the items to create a small world.
+Create a fairy village within a suitcase like the one above by Lottie Makes, containing all the items to create a small world.
 Include fairies and mushrooms, furniture, bottles of fairy dust, little stepping stones and flowers.
 Have the case shut initially and use a key attached to a label as a provocation.
 Discuss what the key could be for and who might have written on the label.
 You could also have a bottle of fairy dust as a clue!
 Include recordable talking buttons to help children interact with the scene inside.
 Children could create their own versions and re-enact scenes, recording them on a digital camera and playing them back to the class.

 2. Life as an evacuee